samcolson4/colsondesign/README.md

 [colsondesign.com](http://www.colsondesign.com)

-This website is not yet ready to be public, but will be built using Ruby on rails.
+This website is not yet public and for now just re-directs to my github page.

+It is being built using [Ruby on Rails](https://rubyonrails.org)